Virtual Khovanov homology using cobordisms: A brief summary

-For two resolutions $\gamma_a$ and $\gamma_{a'}$ with $a_r=0$ and $a'_r=1$ for one fixed $r$ and $a_i=a'_i$ for $i\neq r$ we define a \textit{saddle between the resolutions $S$}.
-This means: choose a small (no other crossing, classical and virtual, should be involved) neighbourhood $N$ of the $r$-th crossing and define a cobordism between $\gamma_a$ and $\gamma_{a'}$ to be the identity outside of $N$ and a saddle inside of $N$.
+For two resolutions $\gamma_a$ and $\gamma_{a^{\prime}}$ with $a_r=0$ and $a^{\prime}_r=1$ for one fixed $r$ and $a_i=a^{\prime}_i$ for $i\neq r$ we define a \textit{saddle between the resolutions $S$}.
+This means: Choose a small (no other crossing, classical or virtual, should be involved) neighbourhood $N$ of the $r$-th crossing and define a cobordism between $\gamma_a$ and $\gamma_{a^{\prime}}$ to be the identity outside of $N$ and a saddle inside of $N$.
+Note that we, by a slight abuse of terminology, call these cobordisms saddles although they contain in general some cylinder components.